SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/flex.md

 _index=sumologic_search_usage_per_query
 ```

-If no results are returned even for longer time ranges, it means you don't have Search Audit index enabled.
+If no results are returned even for longer time ranges, it means you do not have Search Audit index enabled.

 ## Installing the Flex app